AtoMeight/on1on-wallet-api/README.md

 # Create Transfer (Synchronized)

 Transfer assets from one account to another.
-Both account should be existing in On1on Wallet
+Both account should be existing in On1on Wallet.

 ```text
 POST /transfer